 Having a broad base of knowledge and experience will help prepare you for whatever opportunities the Lord brings your way.
 Bible and the liberal arts courses (such as history, economics, English and speech) will give you the tools to relate to a wide range of people and to clearly communicate.
 We want to equip you to be a fruitful, flexible servant of Christ.

-The computer science program gives you entrance into a variety of occupations.
+The computer science program gives you entrance into an array of occupations.
 Your electives may be taken to strategically position you, as in the case of business, criminal justice or the sciences.
 They may also prepare you for specific jobs in the field, such as management, technical documentation or design.
 College is also a time to challenge yourself.
 So don’t hesitate to use electives to explore a field of interest that’s not related to computer science.
 Those courses may be just what God will use to specifically prepare you for work and service.

 Jordan Jueckstock, ’09